ipld/ipld/block-layer/codecs/dag-pb.md

 These two ways of pathing can be combined, so you can access e.g. the `Data` field of a named link via `/<name/Data`.
 You can also use both approaches within a single path, e.g. `/<name1>/Links/0/Hash/Data` or `/Links/<index>/Hash/<name>/Data`.
 When using the DAG API in js-ipfs, then the pathing over the structure has precedence, so you won't be able to use named pathing on a named link called `Links`, you would need to use the index of the link instead.

-## Canonical DagPB
+## Canonical DAG-PB

-Canonical DagPB must:
+Canonical DAG-PB must:

 1. Contain only the specified protobuf fields.
 2. Use standard protobuf encoding, with the following field orders: